PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 ### Software configuration

 To establish a cellular connection, use the Ethernet Control Model (ECM) mode to connect to the device over USB.
 ECM is activated using AT commands (detailed below).
-The modem interface appears on `ifconfig` as:

-* `usb0` on Raspberry Pi3 B/B+
+The modem interface appears on `ifconfig` as `usb0` on Raspberry Pi3 B/B+.
-* `usb1` on Pico IMX7D

 ### Activating ECM with AT commands